PoisonIsBestType/dotfiles/README.md

 - Start `lxappearance` to activate the **GTK**, **icons** and **cursor** themes.

-- Place/edit the content from `gtk-3.0` in both `~/.config/gtk-3.0/` and `/root/.config/gtk-3.0/` for the change to also show up in applications run as root (also good idea to edit `~/.icons/default/index.theme` and copy the `theme-files` to their respective `/usr/share/` directories).
+- Place/edit  `gtk-3.0/settings.ini` in both `~/.config/gtk-3.0/` and `/root/.config/gtk-3.0/` for the change to also show up in applications run as root (also good idea to edit `~/.icons/default/index.theme` and copy the `theme-files` to their respective `/usr/share/` directories).

 _______